kiebitz-oss/apps-ffm/README.md

 The UI lives inside `/packages/ui`, is built with [TailwindCSS](https://tailwindcss.com/) and a storybook can be found inside `/packages/storybook`.

+# Translations

+For translation management we use [Weblate](https://hosted.weblate.org).
+If you would like to lend a hand, feel free to do so at https://hosted.weblate.org/projects/kiebitz/

 # Testing

 We are using `jest` for testing of the code.
 To test the code, simply run